-The proposed restriction would not ban any operations; it would require the operators of nonconforming flights to conform to prevailing flows when LAX is in Over-Ocean Operations or Westerly Operations between midnight and 6:30 a.m.
-The cost analyses presented in Section 7 and Appendix M show that the costs of compliance with the proposed restriction would be about \$0.8 to \$4.2 million per year.
+The proposed restriction would not ban any operations; it would require the operators of non-conforming flights to conform to prevailing flows when LAX is in Over-Ocean Operations or Westerly Operations between midnight and 6:30 a.m.
+The cost analyses presented in Section 7 and Appendix M show that the costs of compliance with the proposed restriction would be about \$0.8 million to \$4.2 million per year.

-The benefits that the proposed restriction would yield include the possible elimination of potentially thousands of annual awakenings caused by non-conforming operations, as discussed in Section 8.1.1, a reduction in the workload for the FAA's air traffic controllers at LAX, as described in Section 7.5.3, and small savings in airline fuel costs, as discussed in Sections 7.2 and 7.5.3.
+The benefits that the proposed restriction would yield include the likely elimination of thousands of annual awakenings caused by non-conforming operations, as discussed in Section 8.1.1, a reduction in the workload for the FAA's air traffic controllers at LAX, as described in Section 7.5.2, and small savings in airline fuel costs, as discussed in Sections 7.2 and 7.5.2.